vivekascoder/vivekascoder.github.io/content/posts/design language of this site.md

 ## Tech behind it
 - **Static Site Generator**: This site is powered by [Zola](https://github.com/getzola/zola), a static site generator written in Rust.
 I started using Zola in 2022 and kept onto it since then.
-- The theme is built on top of a [Archie Zola](https://github.com/XXXMrG/archie-zola), but since using Archie, I've customize it so much that it looks a ot different from the original theme (read more about ui below).
+- **Colors**: The theme is built on top of a [Archie Zola](https://github.com/XXXMrG/archie-zola), but since using Archie, I've customize it so much that it looks a ot different from the original theme (read more about ui below).
-- Comments: Comments are built using [utteranc](https://utteranc.es/), it's a github bot that uses github issues to store comments, it comes with github auth so you don't need to do anything, just link with github repo and you're done.
+- **Comments**: Comments are built using [utteranc](https://utteranc.es/), it's a github bot that uses github issues to store comments, it comes with github auth so you don't need to do anything, just link with github repo and you're done.
-- Analytics: For analytics we're using Google Analytics, but I really move move away from it.
+- **Analytics**: For analytics we're using Google Analytics, but I really move move away from it.
+- **Deployment**: This site currently lives on Cloudflare workers, before this it has lived on EC2 instance, vercel, railway.

 ## UI and Design choices